microsoft/mu/docs/CodeDevelopment/test.md

 # Tests

 Testing firmware is hard.
-Lets just stop there. :poop: If you want to read on please do at your own risk.
+Lets just stop there. :sob: If you want to read on please do at your own risk.
 Project Mu supports a few types of testing and this page will help provide some high level info and links for more information.

 ## Static Code Tests (analysis)